How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Obesity can increase your blood pressure.

-That’s because having a larger body size means your heart must pump harder to supply blood to your cells.
+That’s because having a larger body size means that your heart must pump harder to supply blood to your cells.

 High Blood Cholesterol and Triglycerides